You are currently on Hearing Direct UK

 Suffers from tinnitus after a highly successful and extensive career in the music industry.
 He is one of the most high-profile names on the planet to be affected by ringing in the eras.

-Despite a fruitful career as one of the world's most recognizable voices, Barbra Streisand's tinnitus is not the result of being a musician.
+Despite a fruitful career as one of the world's most recognisable voices, Barbra Streisand's tinnitus is not the result of being a musician.
 In fact, her tinnitus became evident when she was a child at the age of nine.

 Suffering from both hearing loss and tinnitus, the former Cream guitarist's conditions are believed to be noise-induced.